LKummer/shalom-olam-hugo-theme/README.md

 # About

-Shalom Olam is the first Hugo theme that is built for creating Hebrew websites.
+Shalom Olam is the first Hugo theme built for Hebrew blogs.

 ## Why Shalom Olam?

 ### Native Right To Left

-The theme is built for Hebrew, and just Hebrew and tries to do it well.
+The theme is built for Hebrew, and is styled for right to left text.
 It uses [Fomantic UI](https://fomantic-ui.com/) built in right to left mode to have great looking components to compliment the Hebrew language.

 ### Responsive Design

-The theme is built to be easy to use on all screen sizes with no compromises.
+Easy to use on all screen sizes with no compromises.
 With a hamburger menu and search page for mobile screens and in-page search results for bigger screens users with all screen sizes can enjoy your blog.

 ### Fuzzy Search

-The theme uses [Fuse.js](https://fusejs.io/) to supply fuzzy search to make your blog posts easy to find.
+Your posts are easy to find thanks to built in fuzzy search.
+The theme uses [Fuse.js](https://fusejs.io/) to supply lightweight fuzzy search.

 ### Code Highlight

+Code blocks are highlighted to be easier to read.
 The theme uses [Prism](https://prismjs.com/) to supply syntax highlight on back-ticked code blocks.
 It is configured for [some languages](#Highlight-Languages) and can be configured for other languages depending on your requirements.

 ### Accessible Design